How banks and other financial players can guarantee the security of their communications.

 Data should be encrypted in transit on external public networks, including the internet, using widely accepted industry encryption ciphers and strengths.
 It should also be encrypted at rest by one or more mechanisms.
 They should use encryption technologies appropriate to the sensitivity of the information they are transmitting when connecting to mobile operators.

-To find out more about secure mobile messaging, talk to our team of experts today.
+To find out more about our secure mobile messaging solutions, talk to our team of experts today.